microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-transmitter-mplab/README.md

 #### Modulation:

-The PWM3 peripheral along with Timer 2 is used for generating the 38 KHz carrier signal.
+The PWM3 peripheral along with Timer 2 is used for generating the 38 kHz carrier signal.
 Whenever the modulating signal is high, the 38 kHz output of the PWM3 module connected to the carrier high signal of a DSM is routed to the DSM output.
 Whenever the modulating signal is low, the carrier low signal of DSM module is routed to the DSM output.
 Since the PWM4 module is configured as 0% duty to give equivalent signal as ground, the carrier low signal generates logic low output.
 The modulated signal from the DSM module output is fed to the IR click’s IR LED for transmitting a command.

 ## Software  Tools